Sch3lp/angular2-master-class-starter/LEARNINKS.md

 Use nav guard + resolvers instead of `?.` everywhere.

 Don't even load/`init` the page when the required state isn't available yet.

+## Composable in relation to Observables
+_Composable_ means e.g. waiting for multiple calls to finish and THEN do something.

+This is something you can't do with regular (DOM) event handlers

+## Singular operation in relation to Observables
+_Singular_ means being able to get both a _success_ and _failed_ result.

+## Observables are like Streams in Java
+.